To Alberta’s Education Minister,

 4) Mandatory notification of parents when their child is referred to school based counselling.

 5) Mandatory notification and explicit parental permission required when any outside facilitator or program is invited to offer any activity, presentation or instruction to their child, at any time, during school hours.

 6) Materials and resources which are made available to students during instructional time, as well as during extra-curricular activities, will be fully accessible to parents upon request.

 Furthermore, we urge the provincial government to fully respect the authority and autonomy of all local schools and school authorities.
 Each school authority – including public, separate, charter, independent, distance and online schools as well as home education and alternative programs available within the public and separate system – must ensure that policy revisions, resources and extra-curricular activities respect the unique culture, character and teaching philosophy of each setting, and are responsive to the diverse needs of the families they serve.

 In conclusion, education should be seamless between the education provided by parents at home and the education that happens outside the home.
 Classroom education should be seen as a complement to the learning that happens at home, not a replacement for it.
 Students are most successful when their parents are involved in the educational process.

 Parents for Choice in Education and the undersigned Albertans

-BE INFORMED - access articles, columns and videos in our website section "Legislation and Policies that Strip Parental Rights"
+Note: To develop a more detailed understanding of these concerns, please access additional information in our website section "Legislation and Policies that Strip Parental Rights"